 For help with replicating data, see Replicating data to and from the cloud.

-Changing the tiering level
+Changing the tiering level in AWS or Azure

 When you enable data tiering, Cloud Volumes ONTAP tiers inactive data to the S3 Standard storage class in AWS or to the hot storage tier in Azure.
 After you deploy Cloud Volumes ONTAP, you can reduce your storage costs by changing the tiering level for inactive data that has not been accessed for 30 days.
 The access costs are higher if you do access the data, so you must take that into consideration before you change the tiering level.